purdue-tracelab/go1_cpp_cmake/README.md

 ./simulate ./../model/humanoid/humanoid.xml
 ```

 If a simulation window pops up and a human falls over, then you're able to run MuJoCo successfully!
+Note that 3.2.7 was the latest stable release at the time of making this repo, so if you want to use newer versions, double-check it won't clash with Python dependencies for your system.
+If it won't, ***please*** don't replace your Python installation.
+You will break your Linux terminal and OS, and have to factor the drive/VM, so ***please please please*** be careful about this (AJ and I did this like three times before realizing).

 ## Step 2: Install Eigen3